About Pie Charts

 Pie Charts allow you to visualize how your answer choices or field values for a given data source compare to each other as components of a whole.
-The possible answer choice options are each represented as a “slice” of a pie, and each option takes up a width of space proportional to how many respondents selected or were assigned the value.
+The possible answer choices are each represented as a “slice” of a pie, taking up space proportional to how many respondents selected or were assigned the value.

 The Inner Radius setting controls what percentage of the center of the Pie Chart should be empty.
 By default, this is set to 70%, but you can change this from anywhere between 0% to 99%.

 Let’s say that some “slices” of your pie are very small.
 You might be fine with these options being grouped together so that people reading your report can focus on the big results.
 The Grouping Percentage Threshold allows you to establish the minimum percentage a portion of the pie chart should have before it gets lumped into an “All Others” category.